HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 July produces the highest average ratings (~3.87), while December is the lowest (~3.78).
 The effect is small (less than 0.1 stars), which suggests seasonal variation is real but not practically significant for most use cases.
 <img width="1076" height="416" alt="image" src="https://github.com/user-attachments/assets/6f334bbe-1050-4ade-8e82-151d5d632154" />

+#### Interpretation
+Taken together, these three findings suggest that Yelp restaurant ratings are not static reflections of quality — they are shaped by when and how much a restaurant is reviewed.
+New restaurants benefit from an early enthusiasm bias that fades within their first year.
+At the platform level, average ratings have crept upward over time, possibly due to a combination of genuine quality improvement and shifting reviewer norms.
+Seasonal effects exist but are too small to be practically meaningful.
+The key takeaway is that a restaurant's rating should be interpreted in the context of its age and review history.

 ### Popularity vs. Rating — Does Popularity Equal Quality?
 **Finding 1 — Review count and star rating are weakly but significantly positively correlated.**
 A Pearson correlation of r = 0.180 (p < 0.001) indicates that restaurants with more reviews tend to have slightly higher ratings.
 However, the effect size is small — review volume alone is a poor predictor of rating.
 More meaningfully, the boxplot shows that restaurants with 500+ reviews have a noticeably higher median rating (~4.25) and tighter interquartile range than low-review restaurants.